 Do I Need a Visa for Sri Lanka?

-What is the Climate Like in Sri Lanka?
+What Is the Climate Like in Sri Lanka?

-How Safe is Sri Lanka?
+How Safe Is Sri Lanka?

 Meeting Elephants in Udawalawe National Park